 6. Mild weather

-If you’re moving from a state with extreme weather, you will love North Carolina’s moderate climate.
+Another reason to live in North Carolina is the temperate climate.
 The state overall has a humid subtropical climate with short and mild winters and hot summers.

 You will be able to experience all four seasons, like snowy winters (minus blizzards), warm summers, colorful fall, and blooming springs.
 The moderate weather all year round means you can enjoy the outdoors anytime.
 Also, whenever the state expects snow, everything shuts down, and grocery aisles get wiped out from people stocking up on food.